**Before reading this article, please read first….

 Is L-Tryptophan or 5-HTP Safe?

+a.
 If you are already taking an antidepressant such as an SSRI or an MAO please do not use these amino acids without seeking the advice of a qualified health care practitioner.

+b.
 If you are seeing a mental health specialist for severe depression or bipolar disorder you should only use these amino acids on the advice of a doctor trained in holistic medicine.

 Tryptophan is rapidly metabolized and cleared from the body so there is no toxic buildup over time and 5-HTP is a naturally occurring compound in the body.
 Thus, side effects with either amino acid are extremely rare.